Silicon Valley: Etymology

 "Silicon" refers to the chemical element used in silicon-based transistors and integrated circuit chips, which is the focus of a large number of computer hardware and software innovators and manufacturers in the region.

-The popularization of the name is credited to Don Hoefler.
-The first known appearance in print was in his article "Silicon Valley U.S.A.", in the January 11, 1971, issue of the weekly trade newspaper Electronic News.
-In preparation for this report, during a lunch meeting with marketing people who were visiting the area, he heard them use this term.
-However, the term did not gain widespread use until the early 1980s, at the time of the introduction of the IBM PC and numerous related hardware and software products to the consumer market.
+The popularization of the name is often credited to Don Hoefler, the first journalist to use the term in a news story.
+His article "Silicon Valley U.S.A." was published in the January 11, 1971, issue of the weekly trade newspaper Electronic News.
+In preparation for this report, during a lunch meeting with marketing people who were visiting the area, he heard them use the term.
+Earlier uses outside journalism exist; for example, a May 1970 advertisement in the Peninsula Times Tribune described a Palo Alto company that "helps production people in Silicon Valley."However, the term did not gain widespread use until the early 1980s, at the time of the introduction of the IBM PC and numerous related hardware and software products to the consumer market.